-- Place tractor safely on a level surface that is clear and open - with engine off and parking brake set. - Disengage transmission by placing freewheel control in freewheeling position (See "TOTRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
+- 1. Place tractor safely on a level surface that is clear and open with engine off and parking brake set. - 2.
+Disengage transmission by placing freewheel control in freewheeling position (See "TO TRANSPORT" in this section of manual). - 3.
+Sitting in the tractor seat, start engine.
 After the engine is running, move throttle control to slow position.
-Disengage parking brake
+With motion control lever in neutral position, slowly disengage clutch/brake pedal.